 Other than small get-togethers with close friends, several of whom are now vaccinated, we’ll follow the Covid-19 requirements and be extra careful when heading to Komatipoort to shop for groceries.
 The small town is a hotbed of Covid-19 and has been so all along.

 Tomorrow morning, we go for our Covid-19 PCR tests at a drive-up Minute Clinic at a nearby CVS pharmacy, required for us to enter South Africa, even though we’ve been vaccinated.
 We’d have preferred to get the test on Friday, but there was nowhere in this entire city that offered 24-hour results.

 All of the regular PCR testing sites only offered 48-hour turnarounds.
-This is cutting it close for us since South Africa requires the PCR test to be completed no more than 72 hours before entering the country.
-There’s a rapid test available, but we were concerned that South Africa wouldn’t accept the rapid test when all the information online specifically stated it must be a PCR test, not a rapid test.
+This is cutting it close since South Africa requires the PCR test to be completed within 72 hours before entering the country.
+There’s a rapid test available, but we were concerned that South Africa wouldn’t accept the quick test when all the online information stated it must be a PCR test, not a rapid test.
 We didn’t want to take any chances.